Tonopah Test Range: Mancamp

 About six miles (10 km) north of the airfield is a large housing area called Mancamp.
-It contains about 50 twin-level dormitories.
-A recreation center houses a bar, a library, game room, weight room, Olympic size indoor pool, racquetball courts, a two-lane bowling alley, a barbecue pad, and an ATM.
-There is also an athletic track, tennis courts, and softball fields.
+It contains about 50 twin-level dormitories, a recreation center, houses, a bar, a library, game room, weight room, Olympic size indoor pool, racquetball courts, a two-lane bowling alley, a barbecue pad, and an ATM.
+There are also an athletic track, tennis courts, and softball fields.
 Just outside Mancamp a small civilian compound existed, but was mostly dismantled by 2000.
 Google Earth imagery indicated that Mancamp's streets were renovated sometime between 2003 and 2007.

 Sandia National Laboratories

 Operations by Sandia are controlled at the TTR Operations Control Center (Area 3), just southeast of the main airfield, which houses the range safety officer, test director, and key engineers.
 Activities are monitored with video, high-speed cameras, and radar tracking devices.
 Though nuclear weapons have never been detonated on the TTR, the 1963 test Project Rollercoaster involved the destruction of four weapons, which caused some plutonium to be dispersed into the soil north of Antelope Lake.